 Letter of Recommendation has to be on headed paper

 This is a rule of thumb.
-Yes, there are some exceptions from this rule but it is not an usual practise to send letters on plain A4.
+Yes, there are some exceptions from this rule but it is not a usual practice to send letters on plain A4.
 You must do your best to get the Letter of Recommendation on headed paper, with as many credentials of the company and signer as possible.
-You have understand: you are investing in your future even via preparation of the package of the documents.
-So if you will not bring all your efforts to this process, you can get unexpectedly bad result.
+You have to understand: you are investing in your future even via preparation of the package of the documents.
+So if you will not bring all your efforts to this process, you can get an unexpectedly bad result.

 If you have to do this work by yourself, I would like to mention the key facts that you must put in the CV of the referee:

-- Education, including year of finish, degree (Bachelors, Masters, Ph.D, etc.), area of study and title of the educational institution;
+- Education, including a year of finish, degree (Bachelors, Masters, Ph.D., etc.), area of study and title of the educational institution;

-- Work experience with focus on the latest place of work and the most relevant for your speciality.
-If you have space – provide one sentence of description of the company of institution to give a general feeling what business this entity is doing.
+- Work experience with a focus on the latest place of work and the most relevant for your specialty.
+If you have space – provide one sentence of the description of the company or institution to give a general feeling of what business this entity is doing.

 - Extra-curriculum activities, which is related to your expertise and proof the high level of expertise of the signer.